zextras/tech-doc/source/carbonio/_management/backup.rst

 -  an account (including its settings)

--  a distribution list
+-  a mailing list

 -  a domain

 -  a class of services (COS)

-.. note:: The last three items (distribution lists, domains, classes of services) are subject to the SmartScan **only**, i.e., the Real Time Scan will **not** record any change of their state.
+.. note:: The last three items (mailing lists, domains, classes of services) are subject to the SmartScan **only**, i.e., the Real Time Scan will **not** record any change of their state.